kthblmfld/food-truck-finder/README.md

 Press enter/return to exit the application

-*note*: Kicking off the app from a terminal may result in lost focus. alt-tab or click in to resume paging if that happens.
+*note*: Starting the app from a terminal may result in lost focus. alt-tab in to resume paging if that happens.

+### Next Steps: Web Application
+System.exit(0);If asked to convert this project to a web application, I would replace FoodTruckTerminal with a rest service (like Spring Boot) and a web ui (like React).
+This would enable the user interface and core service to evolve in parallel and support the addition of data repository, mobile/responsive ui, new features, etc.

+Additionally, I would add automated tests/build jobs, and establish a continuous delivery process (ie pipelines) to ensure quality and rapid turnaround times.

 ### Building a new jar